Finndersen/adept_ai/README.md

 # AdeptAI

-Create evolving AI agents that can choose what capabilities they need to complete a task, dynamically updating their instructions, context data and tools.
+AdeptAI is the abstraction layer between your favourite agent framework and the context (tools, system prompt and resource data) you provide to it.

-Use MCP servers as capabilities with flexible customization of which tools and resources to include.
-All the complexity of MCP session lifecycle management, communication, tool calling, resource retrieval and server notification handling is taken care of automatically.
+Allows creating self-evolving agents that can choose from a broad range of capabilities sourced from local tools, MCP servers and other integration providers (e.g. [Composio](https://composio.dev/)), dynamically updating their context as required.

 ## Overview
 The two basic concepts involved are: